CZindian/WordCipher/README.md

 # WordCipher
 This repository is university correspondence task output.
 The program WordCipherApp encodes and decodes natural language.
+The inside of the program WordCipherApp is based on the autokey cipher.

 Encryption:
     User types a sentence to encrypt and encryption key.